-Mount Rishiri (利尻山) is located off the coast of Hokkaido in the Rishiri Island and it’s part of the Rishiri Rebun Sarobetsu National Park.
+Mount Rishiri (利尻山) is located off the coast of Hokkaido on Rishiri Island, and it’s part of the Rishiri Rebun Sarobetsu National Park.

-It has erupted more than 8,500 years ago and there’s no sign of recent activity since then.
+It erupted more than 8,500 years ago, and there’s no sign of recent activity since then.

 Elevation: 6,040 ft (1,841 m)

-Mount Zaō (蔵王山) is a volcano in the Honshu Island between Yamagata and Miyagi prefectures and it’s considered the most active volcano in the north of Honshu.
+Mount Zaō (蔵王山) is a volcano on Honshu Island between Yamagata and Miyagi prefectures and it’s considered the most active volcano in the north of Honshu.

 This volcano has erupted several times during the 19th century and 4 times during the 20th century.

-If you plan on visiting this volcano, don’t miss the opportunity of going to the Zao Fox Village and get close to dozens of foxes.
-You should also get to the top and see the Okama Lake, also known as the Five Color Pond because of its changing colors according to the weather.
+If you plan on visiting this volcano, don’t miss the opportunity to go to the Zao Fox Village and get close to dozens of foxes.
+You should also get to the top and see Okama Lake, also known as the Five Color Pond because of its changing colors according to the weather.

 Last but not least, Mount Zao has also the famous snow monsters phenomenon.